trevstanhope/MR15/README.md

 5. Belt 2 RPM

 ## Installing the Splash Screen
-1. Install FBI
+Install FBI

     apt-get install fbi

-2. Copy your custom splash image to /etc/ and name it "splash.png".
+Copy your custom splash image to /etc/ and name it "splash.png".
-3. Next, copy the init.d script called "asplashscreen" from "config/" into "/etc/init.d/".
+Next, copy the init.d script called "asplashscreen" from "config/" into "/etc/init.d/".
-4. Make it executable
+Make it executable

     chmod a+x /etc/init.d/asplashscreen

-5. Enable it as an runtime script
+Enable the script as at runtime

     insserv asplashscreen

-6. Reboot
+Then reboot the system

     reboot